Jazz at Berlin Philharmonie

 The Jazz at Berlin Philharmonic series began in 2012.
 A great success, the popular performances continue to sell out.
 The concerts bring “jazz out of Berlin’s clubs and place it in classical halls to make more people aware of the astonishing skill levels in jazz and of its uniqueness and diversity”.

-Foyer Berlin Philharmonic – Arch Daily
+Foyer Berlin Philharmonie – Arch Daily

 _____________